-- In a GSLB deployment, there are also typically ADC assets at the global level, as well as the local level where the traffic is finally delivered.
+In Global Server Load Balancing, an operator handles workload balancing across a globally distributed set of Layer 4 and Layer 7 loads.
+In a GSLB deployment, there are also typically ADC assets at the global level, as well as the local level where the traffic is finally delivered.

-Container Load Balance
+Container Load Balancing

-- Among the most popular approaches is the open source Kubernertes container orchestration system which can distribute load across container pods to help balance availability.
+Container load balancing provides virtual, isolated instances of applications and is also enabled via load balancing clusters.
+Among the most popular approaches is the Kubernetes container orchestration system, which can distribute loads across container pods to help balance availability.

-- Load balancing in the cloud, can also include both network (layer 4) and application (layer 7) balancing.
+Within a cloud infrastructure, there are often multiple options for load balancing across compute instances.
+Load balancing in the cloud can also include both network (layer 4) and application (layer 7) balancing.

-Load Balancing Methods
+Load Balancing Approaches

 - Round Robin: A set of IPs for server or network resources are provided and traffic is directed to resources in the order listed.

 - Weighted Round Robin: Each compute or network resource in a list is provided a weighted score, with the highest weight getting the most traffic.

 - Least Connection: The resource with the fewest number of active connections is directed to get new incoming requests.

 - Weighted Response Time: Information about server instance response time is used to direct traffic, with the slowest servers getting the least amount of traffic.

-- Source IP Hash: The IP address of the client and the receiving compute instance are computed with a cryptographic algorithm (the “hash” to help keep clients connected to the same resource.|
+- Source IP Hash: The IP address of the client and the receiving compute instance are computed with a cryptographic algorithm (the “hash” to help keep clients connected to the same resource).